firasmidani/amiga/docs/_posts/2020-03-23-installation.md

     `python -m virtualenv /Users/firasmidani/virtual_environment`  you can substitute `venv` for `virtualenv`

-3. Activate the environment (You will need to do this every time you are working with `AMiGA`).
+3. Activate the environment.
+You will need to do this every time you are working with `AMiGA`.

     `source /Users/firasmidani/virtual_environment/bin/activate`

 <br />
 **Windows Users**

-1. If you are using `Python 3.3` or newer, the `venv` is a standard library and requires no additional installation.
+1. If you are using `Python 3.3` or newer, `venv` is a standard library and requires no additional installation.
 Otherwise, you can install `virtualenv`.

     `python -m pip install --user virtualenv`